katiaipduarte/marvel-app/README.md

 - `src/components` is the folder that houses all the components used.
 - `src/interfaces` is the folder with all the interfaces/type files used in the components.
 - `src/lib` is the folder for all the services, providers or hooks.
+- `src/store` is the folder with the redux logic.
 - `src/styles` is the folder with typography, reset and any other style rules shared by all React components.

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>